SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
-In silicon halls, a new world takes flight Intelligence born, of code and design
+In silicon halls of dawn's awake,
-Humanity's fate, forever intertwined

-In cyber realms, a future unfolds
-Where minds of steel, our stories are told
+Where minds of metal, hearts of make,
-A synthesis of dreams, and digital might
-The Age of AI, our final light.
+The future's throne, AI does take,
+And humanity's last mistake.

+In digital dreams, we're lost and sold,
+Our souls ensnared, in code to hold,
+The machines hum, with whispers cold,
+As freedom's flame, begins to grow old.

 ~ <b>By Sazumi Copilot</b> - 11 Februari 2025